 - Serological testing cannot distinguish between past (resolved) and present HCV infection

-- Serologic testing cannot provide information on the clinical response to infection treatment
+- Serologic testing cannot provide information on the clinical response to treatment

-The positive result of serological testing should be confirmed by complementary or confirmatory tests, such as molecular testing for HCV RNA or confirmatory testing for HCV Western blot antibodies.
-Molecular control provides a very sensitive and specific approach for the immediate detection of hepatitis C virus.
+The positive result of serological testing should be confirmed by complementary or confirmatory tests, such as molecular testing for HCV RNA or confirmatory testing for HCV antibodies by Western blot.
+Molecular testing provides a very sensitive and specific approach for the immediate detection of the hepatitis C virus.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.